-Social Issues and Lifelong Learning

-A consideration of the ways lifelong learning is inextricably bound up with the social issues any society faces at any point in time.
+Social Issues and Lifelong Learning 0.5 unit A consideration of the ways lifelong learning is inextricably bound up with the social issues any society faces at any point in time.
 An examination of selected social issues confronting Canadians such as unemployment and retraining, technology, eco-degradation, racism, etc. for their implications for lifelong learning and educational practice.